pratick-bothra/PyHackathon/README.md

-Example Commands & Responses :-
+📌 Example Commands & Responses

+User Command

+Assistant Response

-User Command: "Turn on the lights"
+"Turn on the lights"

-Assistant Response: "Turning on the lights."
+"Turning on the lights."

-User Command: "What's the weather in London?"
+"What's the weather in London?"

-Assistant Response: "The temperature in London is 15°C with clear skies."
+"The temperature in London is 15°C with clear skies."

-User Command: "Search Google for Python programming" Assistant Response: "Searching for Python programming on Google."
+"Search Google for Python programming"

+"Searching for Python programming on Google."

-User Command: "Play YouTube Despacito"
+"Play YouTube Despacito"

-Assistant Response: "Playing Despacito on YouTube."
+"Playing Despacito on YouTube."

-User Command: "Set an alarm for 7 AM"
+"Set an alarm for 7 AM"

-Assistant Response: "Alarm set for 7 AM."
+"Alarm set for 7 AM."

-User Command: "Take a note: Buy groceries"
+"Take a note: Buy groceries"

-Assistant Response: "Noted: Buy groceries."
+"Noted: Buy groceries."

-User Command: "Read my notes"
+"Read my notes"

-Assistant Response: "Your notes are: Buy groceries."
+"Your notes are: Buy groceries."

-User Command: "Send an email"
+"Send an email"

-Assistant Response: "Who do you want to email?
+"Who do you want to email?
 What should I say?"

-User Command: "Tell me a joke"
+"Tell me a joke"

-Assistant Response: "Why don't scientists trust atoms?
+"Why don't scientists trust atoms?
 Because they make up everything!"

-User Command: "Chat mode"
+"Chat mode"

-Assistant Response: "Sure!
+"Sure!
 Let's chat.
 Say 'exit chat' to stop."